jsilvela/jsilvela.github.io/content/post/d3-messy-abstraction.md

 difference: thanks to the function argument ```d```, **we now have access to the parent data within the function body**.

-Let's go back to our color-by-nationality problem.
+Let’s go back to our color-by-nationality problem.
 We just need to codify the color assignments, and modify ```plotRunner``` to leverage
 them: